 Are investment properties eligible?

 Yes.
-Single-family residential investment properties in the U.S. are eligible, including those held within an LLC, provided the beneficial owner completes the required KYC/KYB verification.
+Single-family residential investment properties in the U.S. are eligible, including those held within an LLC, provided the beneficial owner completes the required Know Your Customer (KYC) / Know Your Business (KYB) verification.

 What happens if Bitcoin's price drops significantly?